DemoShapley: Valuation of Demonstrations for In-Context Learning: Experiments Applications

-\textit{Observations:} Our results reveal that the performance achieved using our method consistently outperforms the baselines on OOD tasks, maintaining the same experimental conditions.
-This disparity is particularly pronounced with the FinancialPhraseBank-v1.0 dataset, underscoring the effectiveness of our selection method.
-These results affirm that the samples chosen through our approach not only excel on test sets sharing the training dataset's distribution but also significantly enhance the model's comprehension of the nuanced information contained within the prompts.
-Consequently, this leads to improved generalization capabilities of the model in ICL scenarios.
+\textit{Observations:} Our results show that our method outperforms baselines on OOD tasks under the same experimental conditions.
+Beta-DemoShapley performs better with fewer demonstrations, indicating that assigning higher weights to smaller cardinalities is effective.
+The performance gap is especially evident on FinancialPhraseBank-v1.0, highlighting the advantages of our selection strategy.
+These findings confirm that our method not only excels on in-distribution testsets but also enhances the model’s ability to interpret nuanced prompt information, resulting in better generalization in ICL scenarios.